department-of-veterans-affairs/octo-vista-api-x-mcp-server-example/docs/DEPLOYMENT.md

 ## Overview

-The Vista API MCP Server can be deployed using the SSE transport for remote access.
+The Vista API MCP Server can be deployed using the HTTP transport for remote access.
 The server runs as a stateless container that connects to your Vista API X instance.

 ## Prerequisites